Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Photonic properties

 The probability to find the cavity-embedded Kitaev chain in the photonic state $\ket{n}$ is given by $P_n(\Psi) = |\bra{n} \Psi\rangle|^2$, where $\ket{\Psi}$ is an eigenstate of Hamiltonian~\ref{eq:Hc}.
 The advantage that ED provides allow us to plot in Fig.~\ref{fig:PhotonProb} not only the photon probabilities in the ground state, but also in the excited states $\ket{\Psi^{e(o)}_{l>1}}$.
 The ground states $\ket{\Psi_0^e}$ and $\ket{\Psi_0^o}$, with even and odd parities, respectively, have probabilities $P_{n=0}(\Psi_0^e) \approx 1$ and $P_{n=0}(\Psi_0^o) \approx 1$ weakly dependent on $\omega_c$ (see the complete frequency dependence in Appendix~\ref{PhProba}).
 On the other hand, the excited states $\ket{\Psi_1^e}$ and $\ket{\Psi_1^o}$ show a strong dependence with $\omega_c$ in the probabilities $P_{n=0}(\Psi_1^{e(o)})$ and $P_{n=1}(\Psi_1^{e(o)})$.
 While the dominant probability at $\omega_c/t =0.35$ is $P_{n=1}(\Psi_1^{e(o)})$, at $\omega_c/t =2.0$ the dominant probability is $P_{n=0}(\Psi_1^{e(o)})$.
 The dependence of the excited states with frequency, especially at low frequencies, is a consequence of the strong light-matter interaction already suggested by the anticrossings of levels $E_1^e$ and $E_1^o$ in the energy spectrum of Fig.~\ref{fig:ManyBodySpectrum}.
 The photon probabilities computed with MFD are also shown in the figure with empty squares and diamonds.
-The probabilities obtained with ED and MFD qualitatively agree, except in $P_{n=1}(\Psi_0^{e(o)})$ where the latter predicts zero probability (not shown in the figure).
-A perturbation treatment of the Hubbard model coupled to cavity photons also reported zero photon probabilities in odd photon numbers~\cite{passetti2023cavity,Hubbard_Cav_Nakamoto}
+The probabilities obtained with ED and MFD qualitatively agree, except in $P_{n=1}(\Psi_0^{e(o)})$, where the latter predicts zero probability (not shown in the figure).
+To explain the disappearance of the photonic probabilities at odd photon numbers, we refer the reader to the expanded mean field photonic Hamiltonian~\eqref{eq:HphMFexpandedMT} that is quadratic in the photonic operators and leads to zero probability to find the photon in a state with odd $n$.
+A perturbation treatment of the Hubbard model coupled to cavity photons also reported zero photon probabilities in odd photon numbers~\cite{passetti2023cavity,Hubbard_Cav_Nakamoto}.